Central Committee of Parliament regarding Ombudsman Annual Report 2020. | SMN NEWS

-The Central Committee meeting is scheduled for Tuesday at 14.00 hrs. in the General Assembly Chamber of the House at Wilhelminastraat #1 in Philipsburg.
+The Central Committee meeting, originally scheduled for Tuesday, November 16, 2021, at 14.00 hrs., was rescheduled due to technical issues and will now take place on Thursday at 11.00hrs. in the General Assembly Chamber of the House at Wilhelminastraat #1 in Philipsburg.
 The Ombudsman will be present.

 The agenda point is: